 Foundation Apprenticeships are a work-based learning opportunity for secondary school pupils in S4 and S5.
 Young people spend time out of school at college or with a local employer, and complete the Foundation Apprenticeship alongside their other subjects like National 5s and Highers.

 The qualification takes two years to complete and is linked to one of six key sectors of the Scottish economy, so young people are getting industry experience which will help them kick-start a successful career in their chosen field.

-Find out more by contacting Kathryn Simpson at email@example.com or 01382 834897 You can also speak to your school Guidance Teacher (Dundee schools) or Pupil Care and Support Teacher (Angus schools).
+Find out more about what the college is offering by contacting Kathryn Simpson at firstname.lastname@example.org or 01382 834897 You can also speak to your school Guidance Teacher (Dundee schools) or Pupil Care and Support Teacher (Angus schools).